KSushrutha/Predicting-Enzyme-Activity/README.md

 ## 💻 Tech Stack

-The analysis is built using:
+This analysis was performed using:

 - 🐍 **Python**
 - 📦 **pandas** — data processing